amcginlay/eks-demos/doc/15-aws-load-balanacer-controller/README.md

 ```

 One of the benefits of the Application Load Balancer is that it can support path-based routing within its rules to allow a single load balancer to support mappings between paths and target groups.
-You may have noticed that we supplied two rules above.
+You may have noticed that we supplied two rules in our call to `create ingress` above.
 Send a request to `alt-path` to see how, in this case, two different endpoint paths can resolve to the same NodePort service.
 ```bash
 http://${alb_dnsname}/alt-path/